 Antibiotics are safe for your baby when you’re breastfeeding through mastitis

 If you’re unsure about your breast milk at any time, pump and save, then consult an IBCLC or your healthcare provider.
-There’s never a reason to pump and dump—you can always contact an IBCLC to help evaluate whether you can feed your baby the breast milk.
+There’s never a reason to pump and dump without contacting an IBCLC to help evaluate whether you can feed your baby the breast milk first.

 Strictly Necessary Cookies